WhatMeWorry/pages/Miscellaneous/Lvalues_Rvalues.md

 values.d(13): Error: GetValue() is not an lvalue and cannot be modified
 ```

-if this was to return an L value which we could do by doing an int reference (this is called an L value reference) then I would require some type of storage for my value (maybe by using a static ing like above and then returning it. if this is the case, since this is now and L value pretending to be a L value reference, I can assign to it
+if this was to return an L value which we could do by returning an int reference (this is called an L value reference) then I would require some type of storage for my value (maybe by using a static int like above and then returning it. if this is the case, since this is now an L value pretending to be a L value reference, I can assign to it